See also the related article,

 The test ran 44 hours and accumulated 7 steps in the counterclockwise (negative) direction. (see 1) The frequency error factor calculates to -4.42/1011.
 Not bad!
 Long-term ageing rate specs for rubidium standards are usually in the range of ±5/1011 per year.
 To be within that spec after 8-10 years of operation, is pretty good indeed!
 I'd say I've got myself a rubidium frequency standard! (see 2)

 Final Pointer Implementation

 The round thing is an old clock with the stepper motor installed in place of the clock movement.
 This is a variation on the classic "synchroscope" display.
 Click here to check out the "LEDscope", an alternative to the stepper motor synchroscope.

-The ovenized standard mentioned above, with its 10-turn frequency adjustment pot, can be adjusted so as to keep the pointer virtually stationary for hours at a time.
-However, it will not stay closer than a few parts in 1010 over longer periods.
-(Changes in ambient temperature and normal aging seem to be the cause of most of the variation.)
+The ERC ovenized standard mentioned above, with its 10-turn frequency adjustment pot, can be adjusted so as to keep the pointer virtually stationary for several hours at a time.
+However, it will not stay closer than a few parts in 109 over longer periods (for comparison with HP10544A see 3).
+Changes in ambient temperature and normal aging seem to be the cause of most of the variation.